 It is important to gather information about current emotional reactions, perceptions of the medical event, treatment, hospitalization, and prognosis, and about current and past coping strategies and other relevant psychosocial history.
-Clinical interviews in this context often do not lead to a formal psychological assessment report, but rather to practical guidance for the healthcare team and pscyhosocial professionals.
+In this context, clinical interviewing is not intended to result in a typical/formal psychological assessment report.